 "Empowering Arizona's prosecutors through training and advocacy to be Ministers of Justice." - APAAC Mission Statement

 APAAC began as the Arizona County Attorneys' Association which was created in 1973.
 The Arizona Prosecuting Attorneys' Advisory Council (APAAC) was then created by the Arizona Legislature in 1977.
 Although APAAC provides a variety of services to prosecutors, the primary mission of APAAC is to coordinate and provide training and education to prosecutors throughout Arizona.
-APAAC currently serves approximately 800 full-time state, county, and municipal prosecutors.
+APAAC currently serves over 800 full-time state, county, and municipal prosecutors.

 Funding and Operation

-The Arizona Prosecuting Attorneys' Advisory Council receives no state general fund revenues, and depends on a continuing appropriation through the Criminal Justice Enhancement Fund (CJEF) as its source of funding.
+The Arizona Prosecuting Attorneys' Advisory Council receives no state general fund revenues, and depends on a continuing appropriation through the Criminal Justice Enhancement Fund (CJEF) as its primary source of funding.
 The Criminal Justice Enhancement Fund is derived from the surcharge on criminal and civil fines.
 This revenue source allows the "users" of the criminal justice system, rather than the taxpayer, to fund the necessary training and education of public prosecutors.
 The current legislative formula provides for APAAC to receive 3.03% of the Criminal Justice Enhancement Fund.

 As noted above, the primary mission of APAAC is to provide education and training to prosecutors, although APAAC through its members, committees, and staff provide a variety of other services to prosecutors that include: